Skip to content

 Graduate Assistant, Student Wellness Services

-• Assist in Student Health Center front-of-office workflow including, waiting room, patient registration/check-in, exam room assignment/management, and patient disposition/scheduling.
+• Assist in Student Health Center front-of-office workflow, including waiting room, patient registration/check-in, exam room assignment/management, and patient disposition/scheduling.

-• Develop proficient skills in patient/student healthcare information management and organization through PyraMED Electronic Health Record system.
+• Develop proficient skills in patient/student healthcare information management and organization through the PyraMED Electronic Health Record system.

-• Assist staff of the Student Health Center and Wellness Teams in special projects and student programming efforts targeted at student engagement.
+• Assist the staff of the Student Health Center and Wellness Teams in special projects and student programming efforts targeted at student engagement.

-• Assist SHC Administrative Coordinator in obtaining external clinical referrals and navigating requirements in completing insurance authorizations and scheduling specialty imaging/diagnostic studies.
+• Assist the SHC Administrative Coordinator in obtaining external clinical referrals and navigating requirements in completing insurance authorizations and scheduling specialty imaging/diagnostic studies.

 • Participate as a collaborator with other Student Wellness Services staff in ongoing annual student enrollment projects that arise throughout the year, such as Open House Events, Admitted Student Events, and Student Orientation programming.